Have Questions?

 248-525-6832

-Therapeutics is 4 miles from Walled Lake, MI
+Therapeutics is 4 miles from Walled Lake, Michigan

-Therapeutics has been dedicating its treatment programs and services to helping people who are struggling with alcohol and drug addiction in Walled Lake and within the surrounding area.
+Therapeutics has been dedicating its treatment programs and services to helping people who are struggling with alcohol and drug addiction in Walled Lake, MI. and within the surrounding area.

 Therapeutics offers a wide range of treatment and rehabilitation programs, including inpatient drug addiction treatment, detoxification programs, outpatient counseling, short term addiction treatment facilities, long term drug rehab programs and more.
 Therapeutics also believes that it is important that it offers tailored services to ensure that its clients get the results that they are looking for.
 This is why Therapeutics is specialized in rational emotive behavioral therapy, vocational rehabilitation services, contingency management/motivational incentive, motivational interviewing, relapse prevention, behavior modification, among other programs.